pytorch/pytorch.github.io/_posts/2022-9-1-performance-debugging-of-production-pytorch-models-at-meta.md

 Performance tuning for PyTorch in production environments is increasingly important.
 A capable performance-debugging tool is a key to this process.
 We demonstrate with a case study on a production model that MAIProf is a powerful infrastructure for identifying optimization opportunities.

 At Meta, MAIProf has been used by 100s of engineers, from performance novices to experts, to identify many more types of bottlenecks.
 These include slow data loading, small and/or slow GPU kernels, distributed training issues such as load imbalance and excessive communication.
 MAIProf covers major classes of models, including recommendation, vision, and natural language processing.

-We are also planning to make MAIProf available outside Meta.
+In summary, it is now an indispensable tool for tuning the performance of production PyTorch workloads.

 ## References